Introduction:

 Air-supplying section:

 The air-supplying section ensures that air is delivered at the correct pressure.
-In this section the air is also cleaned and dried.
-The components that belong to the air-supplying section and are indicated in blue in the illustration below are:
+In this section, the air is also cleaned and dried.
+The components that form the air-supplying section and are indicated in blue in the illustration below are:

-2. Air dryer: here the moisture is removed from the compressed air.
-The filter contains granules that absorb the moisture.
+2. Air dryer: moisture is removed from the compressed air here.
+The filter contains pellets that absorb the moisture.
 Under the dryer is the wet reservoir;

 3. Four-circuit protection valve: when a leak occurs in one of the three circuits, the air pressure in the two other circuits is maintained;